AMDlab/pcd-lod/README.md

 The entered point cloud files `(.txt, .csv, .las, .xyz, .e57)` are subdivided according to the structure of an octree, until a certain density is reached.

+Internally, this calls [CloudCompare](https://github.com/cloudcompare/cloudcompare) to support various point cloud formats.
+Please note that CloudCompare must be installed prior to using this library.

 ## Usage

 ```bash